symmetry-mag/style-guide/docs/introduction.md

 The first two are introductory:

 - [Understanding diversity, equity and inclusion](understanding-diversity-equity-and-inclusion), which introduces some basic ideas; and
-- [Writing about people with dignity](writing-about-people-with-dignity), which introduces some basic principles
+- [Writing about people with dignity](writing-about-people-with-dignity), which introduces some basic principles.

 And then the guide gets into specific topics: